 If you can demonstrate ongoing or further unexpected circumstances, you can be granted additional extension.
 If the circumstances are different than those described in the original application for Assessment Extension, you must complete a new Assessment Extension application form.

 If your application for Assessment Extension is unsuccessful, you have the option to appeal to the Head of School within five working days of being told you were unsuccessful.
-The Head of School should inform you of their decision within three working days of the outcome.
-Should your second appeal to the Head of School be unsuccessful, you can appeal to the Pro Vice-Chancellor within five working days of receiving your outcome and they should respond within three working days of the decision being made.
-The decision from Pro Vice-Chancellor is final.
+The Head of School should inform you of their decision within ten working days of the outcome.

 For clarification about the grounds of appeal and to review your draft appeal letter, come and speak to Student Assist.